 - Military Discount Program.
 Active-duty servicemembers, reservists and recent retirees of the US military are eligible for a $500 discount off the price of your new Subaru.

 - College Graduate Program.
-Recent and soon-to-be college graduates may be eligible for special financing or leasing promotions if you finance directly through SMF.
+Recent and soon-to-be college graduates may qualify for special financing or leasing promotions if they finance directly through SMF.

 - Lease Loyalty Program.
 If you’re trading in your current lease for a new Subaru, you may be eligible to have your first monthly payment — no greater than $500 — paid for you on your new lease.
 Subaru may even pay your disposition fee owed on your current lease.

 - Mobility Assist Program.
-Subaru may reimburse qualified drivers up to $1,000 if your new car needs modifications for a medically recognized physical disability.
+Subaru may reimburse qualified drivers up to $1,000 if their new car needs modifications for a medically recognized physical disability.